-A brief history of accounting software
+A brief history of accounting and automation

 Accountants have used software in one form or another for decades.
 Classics like Excel can be used to automate and enhance all sorts of tasks.
 But the new tools we're talking about take this a step further.

 Just for fun, here’s a brief history based on research from the team at Career Trend:

 - Early bookkeepers used paper ledgers to record debits and credits, revenue and expenses.

 - William Burroughs invented the adding machine in the 1880s.
 It didn’t have memory, but accountants could do arithmetic at far higher rates.

 - Herman Hollerith created a punch-card machine to handle data for the U.S. Census.
 By 1928, an IBM tabulator could process 100 cards a minute.